 Our technologic society is the exception, not the rule.
 So we need to understand its specificity in order not to project it into other ways of sociality.

-Otherwise, we turn continuously in roundabouts, in what Ingold calls a “reification of hyperabstraction”, being incapable of understanding ourselves and th
+Otherwise, we turn continuously in roundabouts, in what Ingold calls a “reification of hyperabstraction”, being incapable of understanding ourselves and therefore the others.

 Bodies, materials, constructions, the fabrics of social ties were in constant interaction and negotiation, in many communities of the past.